-The next day Tommy rose before his father and mother; and, as his imagination had been forcibly acted on by the description he had heard of the Arabian horsemen, he desired his little horse might be saddled, and that William, his father's man, would attend him upon a ride.
-Unfortunately for Tommy, his vivacity was greater than his reason, and his taste for imitation was continually leading him into some mischief or misfortune.
-He had no sooner been introduced into the acquaintance of genteel life, then he threw aside all his former habits, and longed to distinguish himself as a most accomplished young gentleman.
-He was now, in turn, sickened and disgusted with fashionable follies; and his mind, at leisure for fresh impressions, was ready to catch at the first new object which occurred.
-The idea, therefore, which presented itself to his mind, as soon as he opened his eyes, was that of being an Arabian horseman.
+The next day Tommy arose before his father and mother; and as his imagination had been forcibly acted on by the description he had heard of the Arabian horsemen, he desired his little horse might be saddled, and that William, his father's man, would attend him upon a ride.
+Unfortunately for Tommy, his vivacity was stronger than his reason, and his taste for imi tation was continually leading him into some mischief or misfortune.
+He had no sooner been introduced into the acquaintance of genteel life, than he threw aside all his former habits, and longed to distinguish himself as a most accomplished young gentleman.
+He was now, in turn, sickened and disgusted with fashionable affectation; and his mind, open to fresh impressions, was ready to catch at the first new object which might present itself.
+The idea, therefore, which offered itself to his mind, as soon as he opened his eyes, was that of being an Arabian horseman.
 Nothing, he imagined, could equal the pleasure of guiding a fiery steed over those immense and desolate wastes which he had heard described.
-In the meantime, as the country where he wished to exhibit was at too great a distance, he thought he might excite some applause even upon the common before his father's house.
+In the meantime, as the country where he wished to exhibit was rather at too great a distance, he thought he might excite some applause even upon the common before his father's house.

-Full of this idea he rose, put on his boots, and summoned William to attend him.
+Full of this idea, he arose, put on his boots, and summoned William to attend him.
 William had been too much accustomed to humour all his caprices to make any difficulty of obeying him; and as he had often ridden out with his young master before, he did not foresee the least possible inconvenience.
 But the maternal care of Mrs. Merton had made it an indispensable condition with her son, that he should never presume to ride with spurs; and she had strictly enjoined all the servants never to supply him with those dangerous accoutrements.
-Tommy had long murmured in secret at this prohibition, which seemed to imply a distrust of his abilities in horsemanship, which sensibly wounded his pride.
-But since he had taken it into his head to emulate the Arabs themselves, and perhaps excel them in their own art, he considered it as no longer possible to endure the disgrace.
-But, as he was no stranger to the strict injunction which had been given to all the servants, he did not dare to make the experiment of soliciting their assistance.
+Tommy had long murmured in secret at this prohibition, as it seemed to imply a distrust of his abilities in horsemanship, which sensibly wounded his pride.
+But since he had taken it into his head to emulate the Arabs themselves, and perhaps excel them in their own art, he considered it as no longer possible to endure the restriction.
+However, as he was no stranger to the strict injunction which had been laid on all the servants, he did not dare to make the experiment of soliciting their assistance.

-While he was in this embarrassment a new and sudden expedient presented itself to his fertile genius, which he instantly resolved to adopt.
-Tommy went to his mamma's maid, and, without difficulty, obtained from her a couple of the largest-sized pins, which he thrust through the leather of his boots, and, thus accounted, he mounted his horse without suspicion or observation.
+While labouring under this embarrassment, a new expedient suddenly presented itself to his fertile genius; and this he instantly resolved to adopt.
+Tommy went to his mamma's maid, and, without difficulty, obtained from her a couple of the largest-sized pins, which he thrust through the leather of his boots; and thus accounted he mounted his horse without suspicion or observation.

-Tommy had not ridden far before he began to give vent to his reigning passion, and asked William if he had ever seen an Arabian on horseback.
-The answer of William sufficiently proved his ignorance, which Tommy kindly undertook to remove by giving him a detail of all the particulars he had heard the preceding night; but, unfortunately, the eloquence of Tommy precipitated him into a dangerous experiment; for, just as he was describing their rapid flight across the deserts, the interest of his subject so transported him, that he closed his legs upon his little horse, and pricked him in so sensible a manner, that the pony, who was not deficient in spirit, resented the attack, and set off with him at a prodigious rate.
+Tommy had not ridden far before he began to give vent to his reigning passion, and asked William if he had ever seen an Arabian on horseback?
+The answer of William sufficiently proved his ignorance, which Tommy kindly undertook to remove by giving him a detail of all the particulars he had heard the preceding night.
+Unfortunately, the eloquence of Tommy precipitated him into a dangerous experiment; for just as he was describing their rapid flight across the deserts, the interest of his subject so transported him, that he closed his legs upon his little horse, and pricked him in so sensible a manner, that the pony, who was not deficient in spirit, resented the attack, and set off with him at a prodigious rate.